“An investment in knowledge pays the best interest.” – Benjamin Franklin.

 In a rapidly evolving world, continuous learning has become the best way to adapt to the changes.
 Educational institutions and corporates are moving away from the traditional brick-and-mortar learning system to faster and more efficient e-learning.

+There are many advantages of eLearning that are relevant to every industry, business, and employee around the world.
 Here are 12 reasons why you should invest in e-learning if you haven’t already.

 While the initial costs of building a business are always high, the costs involved in setting up an e-learning platform or a learning management system (LMS) is only around $4,000 – $5,000.
 This is a huge advantage for prospective investors to invest in e-learning.